f-ui

 • Presentation — shadcn Field chrome (labels, helpers, errors, horizontal layout) wired as Formily decorators

-• Controls — f-ui inputs (CurrencyInput, DatePicker, Select, …) pre-connected to field state
+• Controls — f-ui inputs (CurrencyInput, NumberInput, DatePicker, Select, …) pre-connected to field state

 • Policies — when errors appear, how server errors map, submit-attempt counting